-The House was purchased by Edinburgh Business School in 2008 and work on the exterior of the House commenced.
+The House was purchased by Edinburgh Business School in 2008, and work on the exterior of the House commenced.
 By 2014 the exterior walls, roof and windows had been renovated.
-However, for a period following this, the project slowed down, but it was revived following the appointment of Heriot-Watt’s current Vice-Chancellor, Professor Richard Williams, in 2015, and the Executive Dean of Edinburgh Business School, Professor Heather McGregor, in 2016.
+For a period following this the project slowed down, but was revived following the appointment of Heriot-Watt’s current Vice-Chancellor, Professor Richard Williams, in 2015, and the Executive Dean of Edinburgh Business School, Professor Heather McGregor, in 2016.
 Contractors were appointed in 2016, and much of the restoration was carried out by Maxi Construction, led by Heriot-Watt University alumnus, civil engineer Brian Watters.
 In addition, the work was supported by the services of several apprentices including three electricians, one heating engineer and one plasterer.

 Restoration work was carried out on the exterior and interior of the House.
 The exterior work included rebuilding the tall chimney stacks, re-slating the roofs, repairing the stone walls and renewing the windows.
 The renovations also included digging out the original basement to create a contemporary extension to the building which now houses our modern Interpretation Suite where visitors can learn more about the House, Smith, and the Scottish Enlightenment before continuing into the rest of the house.
 Archaeological investigations carried out by local archaeologists, Addyman Archaeology, below the building uncovered a well and several medieval kilns.